Burhanhassanreshi/laravel-api-response-builder/README.md

 The package automatically generates OpenAPI 3.0 documentation from your API routes - **no additional coding required!**

+### Zero-Configuration Auto-Generation

+The package intelligently generates documentation by:

+- **Detecting ApiResponse method calls** - Scans your controller code for `ApiResponse::success()`, `ApiResponse::created()`, etc. and automatically determines response status codes
+- **Extracting FormRequest validation rules** (optional) - If your controller methods use FormRequest classes, validation rules are automatically converted to OpenAPI request body schemas
+- **Inferring from route patterns** - Resource controller methods (`index`, `show`, `store`, `update`, `destroy`) get meaningful summaries and descriptions
+- **Detecting pagination** - Automatically identifies paginated responses when using `->paginate()` or `->cursorPaginate()`

+**No FormRequest or PHP attributes required!** Just write your Laravel code normally and get instant API documentation.

+> **Note:** FormRequest classes are completely optional.
+If you don't use them, the package will still generate documentation - it will just show a generic request body schema for POST/PUT/PATCH endpoints.
+Using FormRequest simply provides richer, more detailed request body documentation.

 ### View Documentation

 Simply visit `/api-docs` in your browser to see the interactive Swagger UI: